TULiberalArts/Environmental-Studies/pages/research.md

 description: >-
 published: true
 ---
+The College of Liberal Arts’ Environmental Studies program is serious about finding ways to improve the planet through [research projects](#research-projects) with focus areas like [social justice](#social-justice), [globalization](#globalization), [sustainability](#sustainability) and [geographic methods](#geographic-methods).
+Meanwhile, the [Spatial Analytics Lab](#spatial-analytics-lab-salt) at Temple University is busy supporting research and education initiatives in the geographical information studies.

 ## Research Projects
 Faculty research projects focus broadly on the interconnections among processes of globalization, the implications for sustainability, and the impact on equity and social justice.
 These research emphases incorporate a strong analytical foundation of both quantitative and qualitative geographic methods, as well as urban policy.